jononovo/5chicksperday/docs/lead-gen-donkey-integration.md

 - **Malformed Requests**: If the request format is incorrect, a 400 status code will be returned with details on what went wrong.

 ## Implementation Notes
-- The Donkey integration is currently implemented to work with the standardized API format that they will adapt to within 48 hours.
+- The Donkey integration is implemented to support both test and production environments.
+- Both API keys are securely stored as environment variables:
+  - Test API Key: `LEAD_GEN_DONKEY_API_KEY`
+  - Production API Key: `LEAD_GEN_DONKEY_PROD_API_KEY`
+- Production API usage can be enabled in two ways:
+  1. Running the application in production mode (`NODE_ENV=production`)
+  2. Setting the environment variable `LEAD_GEN_DONKEY_USE_PRODUCTION=true`
+- Rate limit handling is implemented for both environments:
+  - Test environment: 100 requests/day
+  - Production environment (Premium tier): 10,000 requests/day
+- Data quality differences:
-- In test mode, we should expect a mix of real and synthetic data.
+  - Test environment may include a mix of real and synthetic data
-- For production use, we will need to request a production API key 1-2 weeks before the target go-live date.
+  - Production environment only returns verified, high-quality data from authentic sources